AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Promises/README.md

 Essentially, a Promise is an object that represents an intermediate state of an operation -- in effect, a *promise* that a result of some kind will be returned at some point in the future.
 There is no guarantee of exactly when the operation will complete and the result will be returned, but there *is* a guarantee that when the result is available, or the promise fails, the code you provide will be executed in order to do something else with a successful result, or to gracefully handle a failure case.

-Generally, you are les interested in the amount of time an async operation will take to return its result (unless, of course, it takes *far* too long!), and more interested in being able to respond to it being returned, whenever that is.
+Generally, you are less interested in the amount of time an async operation will take to return its result (unless, of course, it takes *far* too long!), and more interested in being able to respond to it being returned, whenever that is.
 And, of course, it's nice that it doesn't block the rest of the code execution.

 One of the most common engagements you'll have with promises is with web APIs that return a promise.
 Let's consider a hypothetical video chat application.
 The application has a window with a list of the user's friends, and clicking on a button next to a user starts a video call to that user.